Stress Tests, Entrepreneurship, and Innovation

 36 Pages Posted: 17 May 2019 Last revised: 3 Feb 2021

-This paper shows that post-crisis stress tests have negative side effects on entrepreneurship and innovation at young firms.
-Banks subject to stress tests strongly cut small business loans secured by home equity, an important source of financing for entrepreneurs.
-Lower credit supply leads to a relative decline in entrepreneurship during the recovery in counties with higher exposure to stress tested banks.
-The decline is stronger in sectors with a higher share of young firms using home equity financing, i.e. where the reduction in credit hits hardest.
-Counties with higher exposure also see a decline in patent applications by young firms.
-I provide suggestive evidence that the decline in credit negatively affects labor productivity, reflecting young firms’ disproportionate contribution to growth.
+This paper shows that post-crisis stress tests have negative effects on entrepreneurship and innovation at young firms.
+Exploiting unique data on business-related home equity loans in HMDA, I show that stress tested banks strongly cut small business loans secured by home equity, an important source of financing for entrepreneurs.
+Lower credit supply leads to a relative decline in entrepreneurship in counties with higher exposure to stress tested banks.
+The decline is stronger in sectors with a higher share of young firms using home equity financing, i.e., in which the reduction in credit hits hardest.
+More-exposed counties also see a decline in young firms’ patent applications as well as labor productivity, reflecting young firms’ disproportionate contribution to growth.

-Keywords: stress tests, small business lending, entrepreneurship, innovation, productivity slowdown
+Keywords: stress tests, small business lending, home equity, entrepreneurship, innovation

 JEL Classification: G20, G21, L26